 The Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, hosts frequent webinars to offer insights, practical tips, and advice to parents and caregivers.
 Webinars cover topics such as effective parenting, managing stress, and improving emotional health.
 The webinars are hosted by our expert clinicians.

-For information on upcoming webinars, please subscribe for our email updates.
+Previous sessions are available from our Child Study Center webinar archive.
+For information on upcoming workshops, please subscribe for email updates.

 Register Here